 On Linux, Quod Libet’s per-user configuration and data files are found at ~/.quodlibet/.
 Useful files to back up are:

-These files are small but change frequently while they are in use, so users of sync-based backup solutions will soon accumulate thousands of copies of each.
-Consider having cron perform a once-daily copy of them to a temporary location and point your sync-based backup to that.
+These files are small but change frequently while they are in use, so users of rsync-like backup solutions will soon accumulate thousands of copies of each.
+Consider having cron perform a once-daily copy of them to a temporary location and point your rsync-like backup tool to that.

 ALTERNATIVES TO QUOD LIBET

 Quod Libet rocks my world, but if it doesn’t meet your needs there are plenty of alternative audio players.